kyraropmet/session-rec/README.md

     <ol>
         <li>
             Create folders conf/in and conf/out.
 Configure a configuration file <b>*.yml</b> and put it into the folder named conf/in.
-Examples of configuration files are listed in the the conf folder.
+Examples of configuration files are listed in the conf folder.
 It is possible to configure multiple files and put them all in the conf/in folder.
 When a configuration file in conf/in has been executed, it will be moved to the folder conf/out.
         </li>
         <li>